 While the area can be quite touristy, and the northern end near La Place Contrescarpe has unfortunately been populated with mediocre restaurants and cafes with inflated prices, the traditional open-air market here is still a pleasure to wander.
-After visiting the market, get a closer look at the Paroisse Saint-Médard on the eponymous square, a 16th century church designed in flamboyant gothic style.
+After visiting the market, get a closer look at the Paroisse Saint-Médard on the eponymous square, a 16th-century church designed in flamboyant gothic style.

-Getting There: Metro Censier-Daubenton or Place MongeContinue to 3 of 6 below.
+Getting there: Metro Censier-Daubenton or Place Monge

 Rue Montorgueil and Rue des Petits Carreaux

 Smack in the center of Paris in the bustling area around Chatelet-Les-Halles, Rue Montorgueil (turning into Rue des Petits Carreaux at its northern end) is a pedestrian haven and one of the better permanent street markets in Paris.
-Especially prized for its fish and shellfish vendors, but also for high-quality (and often pricey) produce, bakeries and gourmet foodshops, Rue Montorgueil tends to be a hub for health-conscious hipsters, who do their shopping and lounging here.
+Especially prized for its fish and shellfish vendors, but also for high-quality (and often pricey) produce, bakeries, and gourmet 16th-century, Rue Montorgueil tends to be a hub for health-conscious hipsters, who do their shopping and lounging here.

-The street houses the original Maison Stohrer pastry shop, which claims to be the oldest in Paris, as well as one of the city's historic shellfish restaurants, Au Rocher du Cancale, which first opened its doors in the mid-19th century.
+The street houses the original Maison Stohrer pastry shop, which claims to be the oldest in Paris, as well as one of the city's historic shellfish restaurants, Au Rocher de Cancale, which first opened its doors in the mid-19th century.

-Getting There: Metro Etienne Marcel or Sentier
+Getting there: Metro Etienne Marcel or Sentier

 Rue des Martyrs

-Located just south of hilly Montmartre in the 9th arrondissement, Rue des Martyrs is one of the most coveted market streets in the city.
+Located just south of hilly Montmartre in the 9th arrondissement, the Rue des Martyrs is one of the most coveted market streets in the city.

 Boasting some of Paris' best artisan gourmet shops, peddling everything from jam and olive oil to chocolates, fresh produce, and baked goods, this street is a must-see if you're a devout foodie.
 It's recently become one of the coolest destinations for artisan food shopping in the capital, melding tradition with a hip sense of modernity and savvy.

-Getting There: Metro Notre-Dame de Lorette
+Getting there: Metro Notre-Dame de Lorette

 Rue Daguerre: Lively Market Street Near Montparnasse

-Getting There: Metro/RER Denfert-Rochereau
+Getting there: Metro/RER Denfert-Rochereau

 Rue Cler: Market Street Near Invalides

-Getting There: Metro Ecole Militaire
+Getting there: Metro Ecole Militaire